aaronchan73/gobs/README.md

 # Gobs
-Lightweight, minimalist observability library for distributed systems.
+Lightweight and minimalist observability for distributed systems.

 ## Logs
 - Found in `logs.go`